-Paper 1: (1:30 hours) this paper will draw on topics taken from the whole of the subject content.
+Paper 1: (1hr 30mins) this paper will draw on topics taken from the whole of the subject content.
 The question scenarios are based on a small business - up to 49 employees.
 It consists of four compulsory questions, each worth 20 marks - total of 80 marks in Paper 1.